High Holidays 5787

 The Jewish Family & Children’s Services is requesting donations to help feed those in need.

-Please bring your food items to our Kol Nidre Service on Wednesday, October 1 at 6 PM.
+Please bring your food items to our Kol Nidre Service on Sunday, September 20th at 6:15 PM.

 Any kosher, non-perishable food items would be greatly appreciated, however there is a specific request for: